swcarpentry/shell-novice/episodes/01-intro.md

 [North Pacific Gyre](http://en.wikipedia.org/wiki/North_Pacific_Gyre),
 where she has been sampling gelatinous marine life in the [Great Pacific Garbage Patch](http://en.wikipedia.org/wiki/Great_Pacific_Garbage_Patch).
-She has 1520 samples in all and now needs to:

-1. Run each sample through an assay machine that will measure the relative abundance of 300 different proteins.
+She has 1520 samples that she's run through an assay machine to measure the relative abundance of 300 proteins.
-    The machine's output for a single sample is a file with one line for each protein.
-2. Calculate statistics for each of the proteins separately using a program her supervisor wrote called `goostats`.
-3. Write up results.
+She needs to run these 1520 files through an imaginary program called `goostats` she inherited.
-    Her supervisor would really like her to do this by the end of the month so that her paper can appear in an upcoming special issue of *Aquatic Goo Letters*.
+On top of this huge task, she has to write up results by the end of the month so her paper can appear in a special issue of *Aquatic Goo Letters*.

-It takes her about two weeks to run her samples by the assay machine.
-Now she has the daunting task of analysing her results by running 'goostats'.
-The bad news is that if she has to run `goostats` by hand using a GUI, she'll have to select a file using an open file dialog 1520 times.
+The bad news is that if she has to run `goostats` by hand using a GUI, she'll have to select and open a file 1520 times.
-At 30 seconds per sample,
-the whole process will take more than 12 hours
+If `goostats` takes 30 seconds to run each file, the whole process will take more than 12 hours of Nelle's attention.
-(and that's assuming the best-case scenario where she is ready to select the next file as soon as the previous sample analysis has finished).
-This zero-breaks always-ready scenario is only achievable by a machine so it would likely take much longer than 12 hours, not to mention that the chances of her selecting all of those files correctly are practically zero.
-Missing that paper deadline is looking increasingly likely.
+With the shell, Nelle can instead assign her computer this mundane task while she focuses her attention on writing her paper.

-The next few lessons will explore what she should do instead.
+The next few lessons will explore the ways Nelle can achieve this.
 More specifically,
-they explain how she can use a command shell to run the `goostats` program, using loops to automate the repetitive steps e.g. entering file names, so that her computer can work 24 hours a day while she writes her paper.
+they explain how she can use a command shell to run the `goostats` program, using loops to automate the repetitive steps of entering file names, so that her computer can work while she writes her paper.

 As a bonus,
 once she has put a processing pipeline together, she will be able to use it again whenever she collects more data.